 eats & drinks

-Trishna Make a reservation and get excited to have one of the better lamb chops in the city at one of my personal favorite restaurants.
+Trishna Make a reservation and get excited to have one of the better lamb chops in the city.
 With a great cocktail and wine list, the dinner ambiance at Trishna is relaxed and elegant.
 It’s also the sister restaurant of Gymkhana, another phenomenal Indian restaurant in Mayfair.
 They have different vibes (but equally as great lamb chops) and are worth checking out if you’re a fan of Indian food.
 Marylebone

-Jikoni New to the Marylebone scene, Jikoni offers a blend of Indian and other Middle Eastern cuisines with English fare.
+Jikoni This restaurant offers a blend of Indian and other Middle Eastern cuisines with English fare.
 Marylebone

 Fairuz A casual and low-key Lebanese restaurant in the heart of Marylebone, it is conveniently located right off of the high street.
 Marylebone